This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Several kinds of prescription pain medicines are available.
 An example is opioid, or narcotic, pain medicine.
+Prescription pain medicines may be used for short-term (acute) pain.
+These medicines may not be given for long-term (chronic) pain control.
 Ask your healthcare provider how to take your specific prescription pain medicine safely.
 Also, some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your healthcare provider.
 Too much acetaminophen may cause liver damage.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Follow up with your doctor or pain specialist as directed:

 Talk to your provider about your pain management at home.
 Tell him or her if you are able to do more of your daily activities or if any activity still causes pain.
 Your provider may want to make changes to your pain medicine or refer you to a specialist.
 For example, an occupational therapist can help you find new ways to do your daily activities so you have less pain.
 Write down your questions so you remember to ask them during your visits.